-The sparse vegetation in the semi-arid basin enabled us to use a combination of a 10 m DEM and satellite imagery to manually map the extent of the valley bottom along the entire stream network and delineate valley bottoms based on confinement.
+The sparse vegetation in the semiarid basin enabled us to use a combination of a 10 m DEM and satellite imagery to manually map the extent of the valley bottom along the entire stream network and delineate valley bottoms based on confinement.
 We defined unconfined valley bottoms as those in which channel width occupied no more than half the valley bottom, and confined valley bottoms as those in which channel width occupied greater than half the valley bottom.
-Within each confinement stratum, we stratified the stream network by five drainage area classes to produce a total of ten strata, ensuring even sampling across the basin.
-Within each of the resulting ten strata, we randomly selected 5 reaches, producing a total of 50 sample sites throughout the basin.
+Within each confinement stratum, we stratified the stream network by five drainage area classes to produce a total of 10 strata, ensuring even sampling across the basin.
+Within each of the resulting 10 strata, we randomly selected 5 reaches, producing a total of 50 sample sites throughout the basin.
 Due to access issues, we sampled 48 out of the 50 randomly located sites.
 We supplemented these with 4 subjectively located sites that we felt enhanced our ability to capture variation throughout the drainage based on observations in the field, resulting in a total of 52 sampled sites.

-2.2.2 Wet basin
+2.2.2 Wet basin (Middle Fork Snogualmie)

-The wet basin is larger than the semi-arid basin and has extensive, low-gradient floodplains in its downstream reaches.
-These extensive floodplains display high spatial variability in vegetation, surface water, grain size, and estimated surface age, based on aerial imagery and ground reconnaissance.
-To ensure an unbiased characterization of these heterogeneous floodplains, we used aerial imagery, a 10 m DEM, and pictures from field reconnaissance to delineate the floodplain into patch categories: fill channels (abandoned channels that have had enough sediment deposited to prevent an oxbow lake from forming), point bars (actively accreting surfaces on the inside of bends), wetlands (areas with standing water in imagery that are not obviously oxbows), oxbow lakes (abandoned channels dammed at the upstream and downstream ends to form a lake), and general floodplain surfaces (surfaces that cannot be classified into any of the above categories).
-Within each of these five categories, we randomly selected six points at which to take soil cores.
+The wet basin is larger than the semiarid basin and has extensive, low-gradient floodplains in its downstream reaches.
+These extensive floodplains display high spatial variability in vegetation, surface water, grain size, and estimated surface age based on aerial imagery and ground reconnaissance.
+To ensure an unbiased characterization of these heterogeneous floodplains, we used aerial imagery, a 10 m DEM, and pictures from field reconnaissance to delineate the floodplain into patch categories: fill channels (abandoned channels that have had enough sediment deposited to prevent an oxbow lake from forming), point bars (actively accreting surfaces on the inside of bends), wetlands (areas with standing water in imagery that are not obviously oxbows), oxbow lakes (abandoned channels dammed at the upstream and downstream ends to form a lake), and general floodplain surfaces (surfaces that cannot be classified into any of the above cat-